About the Research School of Physics

 The underlying impetus of our research is a belief in the fundamental importance of physics to all of science and technology and the key role physics must play in addressing the challenges facing the modern world.
 For example, in addressing climate change, we must better understand the physics of the atmosphere and develop new clean sources of energy.
 In medicine, further development of new procedures, such as positron therapy for cancer treatment, will not be possible without advancing the basic physics that underlies them.
 The communications revolution that is changing the world is driven by physics, and if progress is to continue, research must harness advances in electronic materials, lasers and optoelectronic devices.

-There is no better place to study and research physics than The Research School of Physics and Engineering at The Australian National University.
+There is no better place to study and research physics than The Australian National University.